Court delays ruling on whether EU or Polish law has primacy

-WARSAW, Poland (AP) — Poland's constitutional court delayed issuing a decision Wednesday on whether Polish or European Union law has primacy in the country, a ruling that could affect the future relationship of the EU member nation with the rest of the bloc.
+WARSAW, Poland (AP) — Poland's constitutional court on Wednesday delayed issuing a decision on whether Polish or European Union law has primacy in the country, a ruling that could affect the future relationship of the EU member nation with the rest of the bloc.

 But soon after a court hearing opened, Pawlowicz delayed the proceedings until May 13.